aakers24/THM/Paths/SOC1/SOC1.md

 1. Preparation - Readiness against attack.
 This includes documentation of requirements, definition of policies, inclusion and deployment of security tools, and training.

-1. Detection & Analysis - The process of detecting and analysing events that qualify as incidents.
+1. Detection & Analysis - The process of detecting and analyzing events that qualify as incidents.
 This includes getting alerts from tools, investigation into alerts, and hunting for unknown threats.

 1. Containment, Eradication, & Recovery - Preventing the spread of an incident and securing the system/network.
 This includes infected host isolation, removing infection artifacts, and regaining control.